-Now’s an ideal time to re-evaluate your fund choices, and maybe your appetite for risk too.
+Investors needed patience, and a plan they could have confidence in sticking to.
+That’ll be true for 2024 as well.
+Now’s an ideal time to re-evaluate investment and pension plans, critique your fund choices, and maybe your appetite for risk too.

 If you’d like our help to review your investments, just let us know.

-Did you change jobs recently?
-It’s happening in significant numbers.
-If so, do you know how much your old pensions are worth, where they are, and how they are invested?
+Do you know how much your pensions are worth?
+Do you know where they are, what they cost, and how they are invested?

 Most of us are far from clear on these questions.
 Yet that’s easy to change.

-Simplify your retirement plans, obtain ongoing advice, and take control of pensions from your old jobs, or a job you left last year, by consolidating them with a single provider.
+Simplify your retirement plans, obtain ongoing advice, and take control of pensions from your old jobs, or a job you left in 2023, by consolidating them with a single provider.

 Our pension consolidation centre has all you need to know.

-We all know how quickly things can change.
+We know now how quickly things can change.
 What would happen you and your dependents financially if you could no longer work?

 If you and others depend on your income, you probably need some protection to cover the gap if something happened to you.